This particular Christmas stood out because it was the first time that the “magic” appeared.

 Clearly, one stands out in my mind for many reasons.
 My parents, meaning my mother and biological father, were young at that time.
 As mentioned previously, they were so poor the prospects of more than one gift were about slim to none.
 My parents were a young couple who struggled due to only dad working outside the home.
 They were rocked with stressful personal issues which developed from their long list of life disasters that routinely befell them.
 Dad had been sick and spent years in a sanitarium for tuberculosis patients almost from the onset of their marriage.
 They lost their first two babies.
 They almost lost my sister at age 3 due to a freak accident when she rode her tricycle off the front porch causing a handlebar to puncture her abdomen.

-When I came along, mercifully I was alright, but my mother suffered complications so a hysterectomy performed in the home, followed.
+When I came along, mercifully I was alright, but my mother suffered complications so a hysterectomy (performed in the home without benefit of anesthetic), followed.
 They experienced debt, and debt upon debt.
-Living with my sharecropping grandparents was difficult.
+Living with my sharecropping grandparents early in their marriage was difficult.
 Especially for dad who did not get along at all with his father-in-law.
 They moved out on their own as quickly as possible.

 It was a struggle just to put food on the table.
-Holidays and birthdays were below low key, so they were just passed over verbally for the first few years after the “baby stage”.
+Holidays and birthdays were below low-key, so the celebrations were just passed over verbally for the first few years after the “baby stage”.
 But this particular Christmas stood out because it was the first time that the “magic” appeared.

 My dad apparently was a good worker and had been taken under the wing by some of his friends who worked in a welding shop.
 They taught him so many things and he was very adept at the techniques.
 He quickly caught on.
 Then and there he was introduced to this amazing thing called a “union”.
 It was the early forties and there weren’t a lot of workplaces that had unions.
 Some didn’t live up to the original concepts of “union” brotherhood.
 But this union did.

 I still remember the reverence in my dad’s voice when he talked about “Tommy”.
-Tommy was the union boss who ran the jobs and the union in Oklahoma.
+Tommy was the union boss who ran the jobs and the union in Oklahoma for welders.
 Everything seemed to revolve around him and whenever his name was invoked, I listened to see what followed.
 It didn’t take me long to realize this “Tommy” had the power to influence our lives and could keep my daddy working and food on our table.
-Soon, he was sending my dad out on union jobs all over the United States and Canada.
+In years to come, he was sending my dad out on union jobs all over the United States and Canada.
 I think that if he were of this generation, they would say of him, “When Tommy speaks, everyone listens”.

 In the first year that my dad worked for “Tommy” and the union, there began to be just a glimmer of hope that maybe this would be the year that Santa would visit our house as he did the homes of others.
 My mom wasn’t very encouraging when I expressed this thought.
 She cautioned me, explaining we were still paying off debts and things were very “lean” (a special word of my mother’s.)
 Still I hoped.